alexander-varljen/alexander-varljen.github.io/index.md

 **Description of Artifact**

-The original project from which the artifact enhancement was taken was called “DAD 220 Project One”, which I created for an assignment back in August of 2020.
+The original project from which the artifact enhancement was taken was called “DAD 220 Project One” (Add a link), which I created for an assignment back in August of 2020.
 The goal of this project was to create a database called “QuantigrationUpdates” with three tables called “Customers”, “Orders”, and “RMA”, query their records, update their records, delete their records, and download the records from the